Trustee since 1987, Chairman since 1994

 Trustee since 2004

-Allan Myers is one of Her Majesty’s Counsel (Queen’s Counsel) in all States and Territories of Australia and a barrister in England and Papua New Guinea.
-For 40 years he has practised continuously as a barrister, principally in Victoria, although his professional work has led to appearances in all jurisdictions within Australia, Papua New Guinea and England.
+Allan Myers is one of His Majesty’s Counsel (King's Counsel) in all States and Territories of Australia and a barrister in England and Papua New Guinea.
+For 40 years, he has practised continuously as a barrister, principally in Victoria, although his professional work has led to appearances in all jurisdictions within Australia, Papua New Guinea and England.
 His practice has been predominantly in aspects of commercial law.
 He has frequently advised in relation to transactions under the laws of other countries.

-In January 2001 he was awarded the Centenary Medal and, in June 2016, was made an Commander of the Order of Australia.
+In January 2001, he was awarded the Centenary Medal and, in June 2016, was made a Commander of the Order of Australia.

 Trustee since 1993